fohrloop/wakepy/README.md

 - User selects *Sleep* from the Start menu.

 ### Linux
-The program uses the `systemctl mask` command to prevent all forms of sleep or hybernation when setting the keepawake, and unmasks the functions when unsetting keepawake.
-This command will remain active until keepawake is removed.
+The program uses DBus to prevent the system from suspending/sleeping.
 The flag cannot prevent sleeping from user interaction.
+This approach is multiprocessing-safe and doesn't need `sudo` privileges but might not be available on all systems.
+As a fallback the program uses the `systemctl mask` command to prevent all forms of sleep or hybernation (including sleep initialized by the user) when setting the keepawake, and unmasks the functions when unsetting keepawake.
+This command will remain active until `unset_keepawake` is called and is not multiprocessing-safe because the first process that releases the wakelock unmasks the functions and thus no longer prevents sleep.
 This action *does require sudo privileges*.

 ### Darwin (macOS)
 The program launches a [`caffeinate`](https://ss64.com/osx/caffeinate.html) in a subprocess when setting keepawake, and terminates the subprocess when unsetting.
 This does not prevent the user from manually sleeping the system or terminating the caffeinate process.